hhelibeb/abap-fm-logger/README.md

   /afl/log_init.

 **optional, you can specify at most 3 fields for search.
-  /afl/set_custom_fields 'cust field1' 'cust field2' 'cust field3'. "optional
+  /afl/set_custom_fields 'cust field1' 'cust field2' 'cust field3'.

 **optional, you can save a status code and message text for search.
   /afl/set_status 'S' 'message'.